Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-It can also implement interfaces.

 ---

 ## What is `debounce`?

 - `debounce` waits for a quiet period before emitting.
--   It is useful for search input.
+- It is useful for search input because it reduces work while the user is typing.

 ```kotlin
 query
     .debounce(300)
 ```

-If the user types continuously, intermediate values are skipped.
+- If the user types continuously, intermediate values are skipped.

 ---

 ## What is `distinctUntilChanged`?

--   It prevents consecutive duplicate values.
+- `distinctUntilChanged` prevents consecutive duplicate values.

 ```kotlin
 query
     .distinctUntilChanged()
 ```

-Typing the same query twice does not trigger another identical
+- Typing the same query twice does not trigger another identical downstream
-downstream operation.
+  operation.

 ---

 ## What is `stateIn`?

--   `stateIn` converts a Flow into StateFlow.
+- `stateIn` converts a Flow into `StateFlow`.
--   It gives the stream a current value.
+- It gives the stream a current value and shares collection according to the chosen `SharingStarted` policy.

 ```kotlin
 val state = repository.users()